Napoleon Kaufman

-Napoleon "Nip" Kaufman (born June 7, 1973) is a former American football player and currently an ordained minister and head football coach at Bishop O'Dowd High School in Oakland, California.
-He is a former NFL running back, playing for the Oakland Raiders for the entirety of his professional football career.
+Napoleon "Nip" Kaufman (born June 7, 1973) is an American former professional football player who played his entire career as a running back and kick returner for the Oakland Raiders of the National Football League (NFL).
+He played college football for the Washington Huskies, earning All-American honors twice.
+After his playing career, he became an ordained minister and head football coach at Bishop O'Dowd High School and Dublin High School in the Bay Area.

 Early life

 Kaufman was born in Kansas City, Missouri and grew up in Lompoc, California, 55 miles west-northwest of Santa Barbara.
 At Lompoc High School he was one of the greatest high school running backs in California prep history.

 As a 135-pound sophomore in 1988, he rushed for 1,008 yards in leading Lompoc to the Southern Section divisional semifinals.
 As a junior in 1989, he had an even better season.
-Kaufman was named to the Southern Section All-CIF and All-State first-team, compiling 2,954 all purpose yards and 39 touchdowns, averaging a remarkable 70 yards on kickoff returns.
-As a senior in 1990, at 5-9, 170, with 4.3 speed in 40 yards, he was named the Cal Hi Sports' California high school football player of the year.
-Despite injuries, Kaufman rushed for 1,960 yards and 28 touchdowns leading his team to a 13-1 record and a CIF championship won at then-Mustang Stadium.
-He was also named to the USA Today and Parade Magazine first-team All-American teams.
+Kaufman was named to the CIF All-State First Team, compiling 2,954 all-purpose yards and 39 touchdowns, averaging a remarkable 70 yards on kickoff returns.
+As a senior in 1990, at 5-foot-9, 170 pounds, with 4.3-second speed in the 40-yard dash, he was named the Cal Hi Sports California High School Football Player of the Year.
+Despite injuries, Kaufman rushed for 1,960 yards and 34 touchdowns, leading his team to a 13–1 record and a CIF championship at then-Mustang Stadium.
+He was also named to the USA Today and Parade Magazine first-team All-American lists on top of being named Northern League MVP and Santa Barbara County MVP.
 In his high school career, he rushed for 5,151 yards and 86 TDs.
 Kaufman chose the University of Washington over USC, Colorado, and Arizona.

 Kaufman was also an exceptional track athlete.
-As a junior, Kaufman's personal best in the 100 meters was 10.39 and he was the CIF California State Champion in both 100 (10.57) and 200 meters (21.15).
+As a junior, Kaufman's personal best in the 100 meters was 10.39 seconds, and he was the CIF California State Champion in both the 100 (10.57) and 200 meters (21.15).
 He also was an accomplished long jumper with a personal best of over 24 feet.